Treatment to relieve pressure and pain in your wrist.

 Although rare, carpal tunnel surgery complications can include:

-At Spire hospitals, your safety is our top priority.
+At Spire Healthcare hospitals, your safety is our top priority.
 We have high standards of quality control, equipment and cleanliness and a rigorous system of review and training for our medical teams.

 Although everyone’s different, here’s a typical recovery timeline for carpal tunnel surgery:

-You’ll be able to leave hospital
+You’ll be able to leave the hospital or clinic

 Able to wriggle fingers